camueller/SmartApplianceEnabler/doc/ManualInstallation_EN.md

 ## Operating system
 ### General information
 The operating system for the Raspberry is Linux.
 The interaction with Linux takes place via the so-called shell (comparable to the DOS box or cmd.exe under Windows).
 A German-language introduction to this can be found [here](https://wiki.ubuntuusers.de/Shell/Einf%C3%BChrung/).
-Shell commands and the corresponding outputs can be found again and again in the documentation for the *Smart Appliance Enabler*.
+Shell commands and the corresponding outputs can be found everywhere in the documentation for the *Smart Appliance Enabler*.
 For better readability, Github provides a color scheme that uses different colors for each element:
 * violet: input request or prompt (ends with the $ sign)
 * black: command to be entered (dollar signs and spaces at the beginning are not included!)
 * blue: Output or response to the entered command